Learning Sewing Patterns via Latent Flow Matching of Implicit Fields: Experiments

 \section{Experiments}

 We use the Sewfactory~\cite{Liu23j} and GCD~\cite{Korosteleva24} datasets for pattern learning.
-The sewing patterns in these datasets are generated automatically by sampling garment design parameters.
-They cover a wide range of garment variety, such as shirts, pants, jumpsuits, skirts and dresses.
-Both Sewfactory and GCD provide sewing patterns together with paired images of simulated garments draped on human bodies.
-The images in GCD are direct renderings of the 3D simulated models, while those in Sewfactory are further processed with a human texture synthesis pipeline to produce photorealistic appearances.
-More training details are provided in the supplementary materials.
+Sewing patterns in both datasets are automatically generated by sampling garment design parameters stored in JSON template files.
+They cover a wide range of garment variety, e.g. shirts, pants, jumpsuits, skirts and dresses.
+We parse each template to extract closed panel contours and edge endpoints, normalize them into a unified 2D space, and use them to generate SDF and UDF training samples consisting of 2D query points and their distance values.
+Both datasets provide sewing patterns paired with images of simulated garments draped on human bodies.
+GCD images are direct renderings of the 3D simulations, while SewFactory images are further processed using a human texture synthesis pipeline to produce photorealistic appearances.
+Since Sewfactory does not provide an official train-test split, we adopt a custom split for training and evaluation.
+For GCD, we follow the data splits defined in AIpparel~\cite{Nakayama25}.
+Additional training details are provided in the supplementary materials.

 Our method provides a complete representation of sewing patterns.
-As illustrated in the top row of Fig.~\ref{fig:teaser}, it enables diverse pattern and garment generation by sampling and mapping the random noise to the latent space through the denoising process.
+As illustrated in Fig.~\ref{fig:teaser} (1), it enables diverse pattern and garment generation by sampling and mapping the random noise to the latent space through the denoising process.
 Beyond this basic capability, we further evaluate the method on three downstream applications to demonstrate its effectiveness in practical scenarios.